-Representatives spoke to one patient during the visit.
+Representatives spoke to two patients during the visit.

-- The patient said that he registered in the year 2000 and was not asked about his communication needs. - He did not have any additional communication needs and was unable to provide further information.
+- The first patient said that he registered with the surgery about six and a half years ago and they did not ask him about his communication needs. - The second patient registered last week and said that she was not asked of her communication needs. - Both patients did not have any additional communication needs so they were unable to provide further information.